Progress report for FNC20-1240

 My family farm is 42 acres with 36 tillable acres and is a “rural farm in an urban setting” on the eastern border of Owatonna, Minnesota.
 The farm has been in the family since 1947.

-At present, the speciality crop farm has 24 acres of managed haylage which is marketed to the horse industry as high quality horse hay.
+At present, the specialty crop farm has 24 acres of managed haylage which is marketed to the horse industry as high quality horse hay.

 The remaining 12 acres of tillable land has been planted into vineyard over the last nine growing seasons.
 We are planning to continue expansion of the vineyard every year until we reach 22 acres of wine grape production.
 The vineyard has a drip irrigation system installed for both targeted fertilization and “climate change” drought defense.

 I am a professional licensed mechanical engineer and have been involved with the family farm for over 40 years.
 My engineering firm has been involved in designing Buffalo Lake Ethanol Plant in Fairmont, Minnesota along with numerous microbreweries, wineries, and a distillery.
 I worked with Bushel Boy Farms and its hydroponics environmental systems and tomato processing.

 In 2019 I designed a food processing pilot facility for LZL Engineering, which specializes in food additive processing.